 Like PCs, mobile phones and PDAs (personal digital assistants ) use operating systems through which to interact with the user.
 The newer systems built into today’s smartphones can accommodate a variety of services and applications.

-Today’s range of smartphones are often powered by the Symbian operating System (OS) who devices account for 85% of annual global mobile phone sales.
+Today’s range of smartphones is often powered by the Symbian Operating System (OS) who devices account for 85% of annual global mobile phone sales.

 Regardless of which operating system in use, it must provide functionality to the mobile user.

 As discussed earlier, the Web will go mobile, if for no other reason than the number of mobile handsets in worldwide circulation.
 This presents challenges for the classical desktop web because it represents a threat of division of content by a demarcation of mobile and non-mobile websites.

 The mobile device and service provider industry – cell phone, PDA and wireless deliverers, in other words, handheld devices and providers – is in a state of both flux and consolidation.

 Emergent technologies are compromising traditional telephony providers.
 VoIP means a reappraisal of service contracts.
 Traditional web multimedia content delivery from the streaming providers now has overlap with mobile carriers who maintain expectations of live media across their network.
 Existing web producers have a vested interest in maintaining their subscribers; the mobile web and the service providers feeding content would have it otherwise.
 There exists a convergence of content which can be satisfied only by the broadband connections on which they are delivered.
 Ultimately this resides with the suppliers of web traffic, those responsible for the pipelines and transit media to which users subscribe.
 And competition…